Dental Implant and Extraction Care Instructions

 - Healing of the surgical site is variable.

 - Swelling can be expected.
 Be certain to apply ice bags as directed above.

 - Difficulty in opening your mouth widely and discomfort upon swallowing should be anticipated.

 - Numbness of lips and/or tongue on the affected side may be experienced for a variable period of time.

 Maintain a Proper Diet

 It is most important that you maintain a nutritious diet during the weeks of healing.
-The patient who maintains a good diet of soft foods generally feels better, has less discomfort, and heals faster.
+The patients who maintains a good diet of soft foods generally feel better, have less discomfort, and heal faster.